 - a) The proposed project does not include the construction of any housing or land uses that would require a change or increase in fire protection.
 There would be no impact on fire protection services. - b) The Yuba County Sheriff's Department would continue to provide law enforcement services to the project site and the California Highway Patrol will respond in the event of a vehicle accident.
 The proposed project does not include the construction of any housing or land uses that would result in a change or increase in the demand for law enforcement.

-There would be no impacts related to police protection. - c) The proposed project does not include the construction of any housing and would not generate any students.
+Furthermore, this project will eliminate areas with limited visibility or that would otherwise present enforcement challenges to the Sheriff.
+There would be no impacts related to police protection.

+- c) The proposed project does not include the construction of any housing and would not generate any students.
 The project would not increase the demand on school districts.
 Therefore, there would be no impacts related to police protection. - d) The proposed project does not include the construction of housing and would not generate an increased demand for parks.
+This is a park beautification project that will enhance the existing park in the area.
 Therefore, there would be no impacts to parks. - e) Other public facilities that are typically affected by development projects include the Yuba County Library and County roads.
 However, since there is no development proposed by the project, there would be no increased demand for these services.
 The temporary traffic generated by construction activities would not generate any additional roadway maintenance.
 Therefore, there would be no impacts to other public facilities.